India celebrates 70th Republic Day; highlights Mahatma's life

 Contingents of the Navy, Army Service Corps and a unit of Corps of Signals (transportable satellite terminal) were also led by women officers.

+Alongside Ramphosa, the ceremonial parade was watched by Vice President M Venkaiah Naidu, former Prime Minister Manmohan Singh, Congress President Rahul Gandhi Gandhi and the country's top political and military brass.

+The event took place under a massive security cover as it took place days after two suspected Jaish-e-Mohammad terrorists were arrested.

-The tableau of Maharashtra portrayed the 'Quit India movement' while the tableau of Andaman and Nicobar showcased Mahatma Gandhi's message to the inmates of the cellular jail in Andaman.
+The tableau of Maharashtra portrayed 'Quit India movement' while the tableau of Andaman and Nicobar showcased Gandhiji's role among the inmates of the cellular jail in Andaman.

+Jallianwala Bagh was the theme of Punjab tableau, which will evoke memories of the watershed moment in the independence struggle.

 Tableau of Gujarat depicted Mahatma Gandhi's historical 'Dandi March', which shook the foundation of the British empire.
-Karnataka showcased his momentous efforts at the Belagavi Congress session on 26-27 December 1924 while the tableau of Uttarakhand depicted Anashakti ashram.
-India's cultural diversity was also on full display at the celebrations.
+Karnataka showcased Gandhiji's momentous efforts at the Belagavi Congress session on 26-27 December 1924 while the tableau of Uttarakhand depicted Anashakti ashram.

 Twenty-six children including six girls and 20 boys awardees of Pradhan Mantri Rashtriya Bal Puruskar for their "exceptional achievement" also graced the occasion.